 The Reconciliation Manifesto: Recovering the land, rebuilding the economy, Arthur Manuel and Ronald Derrickson, Lorimer 2017

-"...show how governments are attempting to reconcile with Indigenous Peoples without touching the basic colonial structures that dominate and distort the relationship...an illuminating vision of what Canada and Canadians need for true reconciliation."
+"...governments are attempting to reconcile with Indigenous Peoples without touching the basic colonial structures... an illuminating vision of what Canada and Canadians need for true reconciliation."
 (Click image for Amazon link)

 The Fourth World, George Manuel and Michael Posluns, Don Mills: Collier Macmillan Canada 1974